Homewood, Bellbrook

-Homewood is a heritage-listed house and farm at 1279 Nulla Nulla Creek Road, Bellbrook, Kempsey Shire, New South Wales, Australia.
+Homewood is a heritage-listed house and farm at 1279 Nulla Nulla Creek Road, Bellbrook, in the Mid North Coast region of New South Wales, Australia.
 It was the childhood home of country music singer Slim Dusty.
 It was designed by his father, David Kirkpatrick, and built from 1915 to 1916 by Kirkpatrick and Thomas Ryan.
 It is also known as Melody Farm.
 The property is now owned by Slim Dusty's widow, Joy McKean Kirkpatrick.
 It was added to the New South Wales State Heritage Register on 27 January 2012.

 History

 Homewood was built in 1915-16 by David Kirkpatrick, with the help of a neighbour, Thomas Ryan.
 From 1927, it was home to David Gordon Kirkpatrick, the youngest child and only surviving son of David Kirkpatrick and Mary Partridge.

 The Nulla Nulla Valley, with its close-knit community, had strong musical traditions among the hardworking families dotted along the meandering banks of the creek.
 A large number of its residents, both men and women, could play an instrument or sing.
 Dances and house parties were held "about every week", with the news of these events spreading up and down the valley via the "bush telegraph."
 Young Gordon Kirkpatrick was exposed to all of this music and composed his early songs on the property.
 By the mid-1950s, as "Slim Dusty", he left "the Nulla" to pursue a phenomenally successful showbusiness career.

 In 1954, the property was sold to Eric Midgeley.
 A succession of Midgeley relatives and, subsequently, tenants occupied the place until 2003.
 In 2001 the Kirkpatrick family bought it back to serve as a lasting memorial to Slim Dusty's formative years.
 Since 2003, Homewood has been vacant.